Have You or a Loved one Suffered a Brain Injury? Our Lawyers Can Help

 If you lost a loved one due to a brain injury, the personal representative of their estate can fight for compensation for:

 - Loss of your loved one’s income and benefits

 - Loss of your loved one’s love, companionship, and support

 - Your and your loved one’s emotional suffering.

-Emerald City Law Group can help you.
-For more information regarding filing a legal or insurance claim related to a brain injury, contact us online or call 206-973-0407 to schedule a free consultation with one of our Seattle criminal defense attorneys or personal injury lawyers today.
+For more information about a claim related to a brain injury, contact us online or call 206-973-0407 to schedule a free consultation.